Adithya-AR/secure-aws-web-application/README.md

-# secure-aws-web-application
+# secure-aws-web-application-deployment
-Secure and scalable web application deployment on AWS using Linux-based EC2 and VPC networking.
+Hands-on AWS deployment of a static web application using Linux-based EC2, VPC networking, ALB, IAM and CloudWatch.